Triennial 2021: Artists and artworks

 After researching the Ship Street Gasworks site, Jacqueline Donachie (b.
 1969, Scotland) was inspired by the social club that remained on the derelict site long after it ceased production.

 Jacqueline Poncelet (b.
-1947, Belgium) will create two works for Folkestone Triennial.
-Looking Ahead will pierce the retaining wall of the old Ship Street Gasworks site.
-Shimmera will then capture the energy of the new development in Mill Bay, beckoning to the green park in one direction and to the blue sea in the other.
+1947, Belgium) has created two works for Folkestone Triennial.
+Looking Ahead pierces the retaining wall of the old Ship Street Gasworks site.
+Shimmera captures the energy of the new development in Mill Bay, beckoning to the green park in one direction and the blue sea in the other.

 Best known for his digital drawings produced on an iPad, Jason Wilsher-Mills (b.
 1969, England) also creates 3D figurative sculptures about the world that he experiences as an artist with disabilities.